braintree/popup-bridge-ios/README.md

 ### Setup
 1. Create a web-based checkout that accepts PayPal using Checkout.js or the Braintree JS SDK
-1. Create a native mobile app that opens the checkout in a `WKWebView` (See steps 1-3 of the quick start instructions)
+1. Create a native mobile app that opens the checkout in a `WKWebView` (See the quick start instructions)
 1. Integrate the PopupBridge library
 1. Collect device data
     - To help detect fraudulent activity, collect device data before performing PayPal transactions.
 This is similar to collecting device data with our [native iOS SDK](https://developer.paypal.com/braintree/docs/guides/paypal/vault/ios/v5) with a few differences: